-Second, by taking advantage of volume discounts, the cost of instance reservations would further be reduced significantly.
-As mentioned in Sec.
-II, in practice, most IaaS clouds offer heavy volume discounts to large users.
-Some clouds even provide bargaining options for large users to enjoy further discounts.
+Let us further discuss several potential benefits of the broker that have not yet been investigated in the evaluation.
+First, by taking advantage of volume discounts, the cost of instance reservations would be significantly further reduced.
+As mentioned in the introduction, in practice, most IaaS clouds offer heavy volume discounts to large users.
 For example, in Amazon EC2, such volume discounts offer an additional 20% off on instance reservations [2].
 Due to the sheer volume of the aggregated demand, the broker can easily qualify for these discounts.